Worldwide Momentum Towards Sustainable Practices

 The Role Suppliers Play in Scope 3 Emissions

-As companies assess the environmental impact of their supply chains, they must additionally review the role their suppliers play.
+As companies assess environmental impact, human rights practices, and working conditions within their supply chains, they must critically review the role their suppliers play in upholding these comprehensive standards.
 For most companies, the carbon footprints of suppliers are reflected in scope 3 emissions.

 Now you may be asking what are scope 3 emissions?
 The Climate Corporate Data Accountability Act (SB 253) defines them as indirect upstream and downstream GHG emissions, other than scope 2 emissions, from sources that the reporting entity does not own or directly control.

-For many businesses today, access to data on supplier greenhouse gas emissions is far from accessible making tracking and reporting difficult and tedious.
+For many businesses today, access to data on supplier greenhouse gas emissions is far from accessible, making the management of a sustainable supply chain difficult and tedious.
+Effective supply chain management practices are crucial for addressing these challenges.
 Targeting these emissions for reduction requires companies to engage with their suppliers to align on sustainability goals.
 Collaboration is key when it comes to addressing scope 3 emissions and building a sustainable and resilient supply chain.

 How to Implement Sustainability Initiatives and Expectations Into Supplier Relationships